Introduction

 )

-However, this makes the code difficult to reuse as values are hard coded and not automatically generated from the data.
+However, this code is difficult to reuse as the annotation position values are hard coded and not automatically generated from the data.
 Automating the position of annotations is possible, but more fiddly.

 The following examples use geom_label()